A Welcoming Congregation

 The first Sunday of each month, the entire offering is donated to a local non-profit organization.
 The recipients are chosen by the Social Concerns Action Committee and change quarterly.
-In the past, we have supported Spirit of Santa Paula, Interface, Project Pride Santa Paula which sponsors a support group for LGBTQ youth that often meets in our church, the Canine Adoption and Rescue League (C.A.R.L), the Boys and Girls Club of Santa Clara Valley, and the One Stop Shower Program housed at El Buen Pastor Methodist Church, the House Farm Workers, Santa Paula Education Foundation, and many more.
+In the past, we have supported Spirit of Santa Paula, Interface, Project Pride Santa Paula the Canine Adoption and Rescue League (C.A.R.L), the Boys and Girls Club of Santa Clara Valley, One Stop Shower Program housed at El Buen Pastor Methodist Church, the House Farm Workers, Santa Paula Education Foundation, and many more.

 One Billion Rising

 For many years, the Social Concerns Action Committee and members of the congregation have collaborated with the Santa Paula Ministerial Association and community partners in the International effort against gender-based violence, One Billion Rising (originally called V-Day) on or near Valentine’s Day.
 This event is on hiatus due to the pandemic.